 Venmo’s owner, PayPal, is a major payment processor with various payment solutions for small businesses.
 Transaction fees are flat, and the platform offers several checkout connections and services such as seller protection and subscription payments.

-PayPal also offers business subscriptions, including cheaper transaction fees, hosted checkout sites, and custom payment buttons.
-Venmo only supports domestic transactions, but PayPal allows users to send and receive payments in 25 different currencies, making it an excellent choice for international purchases.
+PayPal also offers business accounts, including lower transaction fees, hosted checkout sites, and custom payment buttons.
+Venmo only supports domestic transactions, but PayPal allows users to send and receive payments in 25 different currencies, making it an excellent choice for international transactions.
 PayPal charges 2.99% plus 49 cents for normal credit and debit card payments.

 Block’s Cash App is a P2P app for payments with Square integration, a popular point-of-sale system for small businesses (Block owns both).
 Cash App QR codes can be viewed directly from Square checkout terminals, and data can be shared between the platforms.